Disney Plus: Everything you need to know (plus movies coming straight to stream)

 - Eastern Europe over the course of a year starting as early as summer 2020.

-- Asia-Pacific over the course of two years starting with the June Japanese launch.
+- Asia-Pacific over the course of two years starting with Japan's launch in June.

 (Read: Disney Plus en español.)